vinimdcruz/vinimdcruz/README.md

 ## Hi there 👋

+I'm Vinicius, a passionate coder, always ready to explore and contribute.

+Currently, I work at Afya iClinic, and I'm excited about collaborating on open-source projects where we can learn and grow together.

+Let's build something amazing!

 <!--
 **vinimdcruz/vinimdcruz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.